create3000/x_ite/docs/_posts/components/NURBS/NurbsSet.md

 - *geometry* represented in children of this node shall not be directly rendered.
 It is an informational node only.
 - Surfaces not represented elsewhere in transformation hierarchy shall not be rendered.

+## Information

+### Hint

+- USE nodes for geometry ensure renderable versions occur elsewhere in the model.
+The bounds information is provided for optimization purposes only.
+A browser may choose to use this information about when to apply trimming or smooth tessellation between patches based on the bounds information.

+### Warnings

+- Geometry represented in children of this node shall not be directly rendered.
+It is an informational node only.
+- Surfaces not represented elsewhere in transformation hierarchy shall not be rendered.

 ## External Links

 - [X3D Specification of NurbsSet](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/nurbs.html#NurbsSet){:target="_blank"}